0v3rt1r3d/co2esp32tg/README.md

 # co2esp32tg

-## What is this?

-This is kind of remote termometer using telegram bot as an interface.
+This is a remote termometer which uses a telegram bot as an interface.
 So, I can find out it's time to open a window using the most popular messenger in Russia.

 <img src="./doc/telegram.gif" width="200">